make-a-demo-tool-in-rust/make-a-demo-tool-in-rust.github.io/source/0-0-introduction.html.md

 generate some code which will produce the graphics in real-time, and tune the code while you are looking at the result as the code is running.

-One way to do this would be with a JIT (Just-In-Time Compilation):
+Just-In-Time compilation (JIT) is one way to do this.

-There will be one function which we call at every frame, this will do all the drawing.
-We will build this function in the memory at runtime from a custom byte-code sequence which describes the operations to execute.
+There is one function which we call at every frame, this does all the drawing.
+This function is assembled in the memory at runtime from a custom byte-code sequence which describes the operations to execute.
 This way, as soon as we change the byte-code, the function can be re-built in the memory and at the very next frame it can draw something completely different.